orion-research/coach/INSTALLATION.md

 Instructions are available here: http://neo4j.com/download/.
 Use version 3.x.

 ## Source code
-To execute or develop COACH, you need to get the source code.
+To execute or develop COACH, you need to get the source code, which assumes that you have Git installed.

 First, create the directory where you want to install the source code.
 Then, use the following git commands: